-Eat food that is rich in fiber, as it helps digestion and causes food to remain in your stomach for as long as is absolutely necessary.
-If the food doesn’t stay long time in the stomach, the stomach won’t produce more stomach acid.
-Ensure that you eat a lot of fruits, vegetables, cereals and legumes.
+Eat food that is rich in fiber, as it helps digestion and causes food to remain in your stomach for as long as it is necessary.
+If the food doesn’t stay in the stomach for long, the organ won’t produce more stomach acid.
+Ensure that you eat a lot of fruits, vegetables, cereals, and legumes.
 This way you will consume a lot of necessary fiber.

-Avoid processed carbohydrate.
-It means you can enjoy as many whole-grain products as whole-grain bread, whole-grained pasta and whole grain rice.
-Always check the ingredients list on the product packaging and reach out to those who have “full grain” written as far as possible at the top.
+Avoid processed carbohydrates.
+It means you can enjoy as many whole-grain products as whole-grain bread, whole-grained pasta, and whole-grain rice.
+Always check the ingredients list on the product packaging and reach out to those who have “full-grain” written as far as possible at the top.

 Instead of drinking too much caffeine drinks, try to drink herbal teas and water.
 It is also ok to drink water with lemon juice.
 People are mistaken when they think lemon will harm them because it contains acid.
 Enjoy freshly squeezed vegetable juices (carrot juice, potato juice) as they contain enzymes that help fight reflux.
 Sodium bicarbonate is actually a natural antacid.
 Mix the spoon of baking soda with a glass of cold water and drink.

-If we focus on drinking teas, you can drink a tea from aloe vera that quickly relieves gastric acid problems.
+You can drink aloe vera that quickly relieves gastric acid problems.
 I advise you to drink ginger and anise tea instead of green tea and other beverages that contain caffeine or bubbles.
-Every individual in different and so are you, so maybe you can drink that cup of green tea a day.
+Every individual is different and so are you, so maybe you can drink that cup of green tea a day.

 So, is green tea good for acid reflux?
-Try and you will see if one cup of green tea is too much for your stomach acid or not.
-But don’t be disappointed, if you will have to replace green tea with herbal teas because you have plenty of herbal teas to choose from and they taste really good.
+Try and you will see if one cup is too much for your stomach acid or not.
+But don’t be disappointed, if you will have to replace it with herbal teas because you have plenty of them to choose from.